wrightmat/wrightmat.github.io/obsidian/dnd/locations/Upper Dura.md

 While the Adarans add exotic color to Overlook, they only account for a third of the population of the district.
 Most of the other inhabitants are humans, halflings, and dwarves who work in Upper or Middle Dura.

 **The Gathering Light**: The Adarans and kalashtar are concentrated on the northern edge of Overlook.
 Adaran citizens have pooled their resources to rent a large hall, the Gathering Light, that serves as an anchor for the community.
 During the day, the hall functions as a school, where people come to study kalashtar martial arts and meditation techniques.
 In the evenings, the people gather to celebrate their heritage.
 Activities at the gatherings vary considerably.
 Some nights song, dance, or other forms of art play a dominate role, while other nights involve serious discussions of philosophy, metaphysics, or current events.
-Selkatari (LN female kalashtar monk 7) oversees martial training and monastic discipline at the Gathering Light, while Hanamelk (LG male kalashtar expert 5/psion [seer] 3) serves as the resident scholar and sage.
+Selkatari (LN female kalashtar monk 7) oversees martial training and monastic discipline at the Gathering Light, while Hanamelk (LG male kalashtar) serves as the resident scholar and sage.
 These two also work together to protect the community from crime and violence, using diplomacy when possible and force when reason fails.

 **Hilatashka**: Hidden away in the shadows of one of the gray towers, the Hilatashka restaurant serves Adaran cuisine.
 Meals are reasonably priced, around 6 cp per person, but the quality is exceptional.
 Providing vegetarian fare that mostly consists of cold dishes and soups prepared with a range of subtle spices.
 Kalashtar have an exceptionally well-developed sense of taste, and it can take some time for members of other races to learn to appreciate the delicate blends of spices and herbs used in Adaran meals.

 **The Shrine of il-Yannah**: The kalashtar-constructed shrine of il-Yannah, the Path of Light, occupies a small parapet at the top of a tall tower.
 From the breathtaking views to the Sarlonan incense that scents the air, the shrine radiates a calm, otherworldly peace.
 Tapestries with intricate, labyrinthine patterns cover the walls and floor, adding to the exotic nature of the place.
-The enlightened Havakhad (LG male kalashtar psion [seer] 12), a powerful psion whose frail body is beginning to fail, tends the shrine and rarely wanders far from this location.
+The enlightened Havakhad (LG male kalashtar), a powerful psion whose frail body is beginning to fail, tends the shrine and rarely wanders far from this location.
 Havakhad gladly offers advice and spiritual guidance to any follower of the Light who comes to meditate at the shrine, and he sometimes uses precognition on behalf of those he considers to be champions.

 **Redstone** (Shops)

 > Handsome towers of red marble and granite packed with various shops and crafters offer a seemingly endless array of goods.
 The brick hanging streets are filled with milling customers and the occasional unfortunate begging for copper and silver.
->

 One of the newer districts, Redstone is less than two hundred years old and many of the respectable crafters from the Bazaar of Middle Dura have moved here in recent years.
 The architects sought to overcome the negative perceptions of Dura, and the stonework is beautiful.
 Much of it was crafted using red marble from Rose Quarry, once a thriving Cyran supplier which now lies in ruins in Darguun.
 The rest of the towers consist of red granite and brick.
 With a host of subtle variations in shade, the towers present a striking sight, especially in the light of the setting sun.
 Redstone has grown into one of the largest centers for commerce in the city, nearly twice the size of Granite Halls.
 Almost any sort of honest trade can be found in Redstone, from bakers to wigmakers.
 There are two banks in Redstone, including a Kundarak enclave and the smaller Lorrean Bank, a family business belonging to one of the sixty great families of Sharn.
 The district also contains workhouses that draw on the population of Overlook, including a glassworks and a textile factory.